lethang7794/fcj-rest-api-with-api-gateway-and-lambda-workshop/content/800-summary/_index.md

 - [Invoking Lambda with events from other AWS services - AWS Lambda](https://docs.aws.amazon.com/lambda/latest/dg/lambda-services.html#lambda-invocation-trigger)
 - [Invoking a Lambda function using an Amazon API Gateway endpoint - AWS Lambda](https://docs.aws.amazon.com/lambda/latest/dg/services-apigateway.html)

-Otherwise, you can go to the next workshop.
+Otherwise, you can go to the next workshop to learn about:

+- Integrating a frontend application with API Gateway.
+- Hosting a frontend application with S3

 <!-- TODO: add link to next workshop -->